Intro

 Origins

 It is believed that breeders in Normandy created the Anglo-Arabian as early as 1750, although they weren’t closely documented.
 The foundation was local mares bred to Arabian stallions.
-By late in the 18th century the success of these breeding programs was apparent, although the breed remained small & largely undocumented.
+By late in the 18th century the success of these breeding programs was apparent, although the breed remained small and largely undocumented.

 Official Start